alecwood7/PoC-Proc-Hollow/README.md

 # PoC-Proc-Hollow

 TODO's:
-  Remove std and replace cout's as needed replace all instances of Mal1 in comments to reflect changes.
+  Remove std and replace cout's as needed\n replace all instances of Mal1 in comments to reflect changes.